Chainguard FIPS Container FAQs

 Furthermore, many open source projects, such as Cassandra, cannot even support FIPS validation in their current state until they change the architecture and source code to be able to support this.
 Knowing which projects can support FIPS and which cannot is very useful in analyzing images within scope.
 Since Chainguard’s catalog consists of 100s of FIPS validated images, we have done the heavy lifting of this analysis, and continue to do so for new requests from our customers.

 Additionally, Chainguard helps support CM-6 configuration settings requirements.
 Chainguard announced the release of a STIG for the General Purpose Operating System (GPOS) SRG which specifies security requirements for general purpose operating systems running in a network.
-The goal for this STIG is that it will help customers confidently and securely integrate Chainguard Images into their workflows.
+The goal for this STIG is that it will help customers confidently and securely integrate Chainguard Containers into their workflows.
 Please refer to our STIGS Overview for more information.

 Cryptographic protection relies on the secure implementation of a trusted algorithm and a random bit generator that cannot be reasonably predicted at any greater accuracy than random chance.
 To certify these implementations, NIST operates a cryptographic certification program called the Cryptographic Module Validation Program (CMVP).
 CMVP validates that implementation is compliant with the relevant standards: